Shadeira/TODO-List-Tutorial/README.md

 });
 ```

-Now for our edit button we need to set `checkbox.checked` to `false` to uncheck the box and update the counter:
+Now for our edit button, we need to set `checkbox.checked` to `false` to uncheck the box and update the counter:

 ```js
  editBtn.addEventListener("click", function () {